FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Winfrey, Winfree, Winfrith, Winnefrith, Whinfrey, Wynfrey, Winfry and many more.

 This web page shows only a small excerpt of our Whinfrey research.
-Another 212 words (15 lines of text) covering the years 1275, 1279, and 1858 are included under the topic Early Whinfrey History in all our PDF Extended History products.
+Another 212 words (15 lines of text) covering the years 1275, 1279, and 1858 are included under the topic Early Whinfrey History in all our PDF Extended History products and printed products wherever possible.

-Another 21 words (2 lines of text) are included under the topic Early Whinfrey Notables in all our PDF Extended History products.
+Another 21 words (2 lines of text) are included under the topic Early Whinfrey Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: William Winfrye, who settled in Virginia in 1638; William Winfried, who immigrated to Virginia in 1651; and Samuel and Jes Winfrey, who took the Oath of Allegiance in Powhatan County, Virginia in 1777..